lividwolfsix/lividwolfsix/README.md

 ![Profile Picture](https://i.imgur.com/G4SQkXy.jpg)

-Hello, I'm Lance, a passionate systems administrator with a strong background in PowerShell scripting.
-I've been using PowerShell daily in both my professional and personal projects for years.
-I'm dedicated to creating efficient and powerful solutions that make life easier for myself and others.
-In this GitHub repository, I aim to share my projects, scripts, and knowledge with the community.
+Hey!
+This is Lance, a passionate systems administrator with an interest in various spectrums of technology revolving around Windows, Linux, and Mac.
+I've been in technology as a working professional for about 20 years.
+I'm dedicated to finding ways to make my job easier by utilizing languages such as PowerShell, Python, and bash .
+In this GitHub repository, you can find my projects, scripts, and knowledge with the community.

 ## Contact